 Schools that are selected to have their nominated teacher participate in the programme would commit to the following expectations:

-Applications for this programme are now closed for 2022/23 however are now open for 2023/24 until the 31st March 2023.
-Please follow the link below for further information
+We are no longer accepting applications for this programme for 2023/24, however applications are now open for 2024/25, follow the link below for further information.